-HRAC CONSIDERATIONS
+IRB CONSIDERATIONS

-The HRAC must be sure that additional safeguards are in place to protect the rights and welfare of these subjects [45 CFR The HRAC must be sure that additional safeguards are in place to protect the rights and welfare of these subjects [45 CFR 46.111(b); 21 CFR 56.111(b)].
+The IRB must be sure that additional safeguards are in place to protect the rights and welfare of these subjects (45 CFR 46.111b).
 Unlike research involving children, prisoners and fetuses, however, no additional DHHS regulations specifically govern research involving persons who are cognitively impaired.

-The recommendations of the National Commission for the Protection of Human Subjects resemble the recommendations made with respect to children.
-More recently, Annas and Glantz (1986) have argued that research should involve cognitively impaired subjects only where: (1) they comprise the only appropriate subject population; (2) the research question focuses on an issue unique to subjects in this population; and (3) the research involves no more than minimal risk.
-Levenson and Hamric (1989) argue that research involving greater than minimal risk may be acceptable where the purpose of the research is therapeutic with respect to individual subjects and where the risk is commensurate with the degree of expected benefit.
+The National Commission for the Protection of Human Subjects recommendations for the cognitively impaired resemble the National Commission's recommendations for children.
+More recently, Annas and Glantz (1986) have argued that research should involve cognitively impaired subjects only where: (1) they comprise the only appropriate subject population; (2) the research question focuses on an issue unique to subjects in this population; and (3) the research involves no more than minimal risk.1 Levenson and Hamric argue that research is therapeutic with respect to individual subjects and where the purpose of the research is therapeutic with respect to individual subjects and where the risk is commensurate with the degree of expected benefit.2

-Selection of Subjects.
-It is now generally accepted that research involving persons whose autonomy is compromised by disability or restraints on their personal freedom should bear some direct relationship to their condition or circumstances.
-The HRAC should consider the effect of an institutional setting on voluntariness (autonomy) or competence on a case by case basis.
-Institutionalization in and of itself does not negate the HRACs due consideration of an individual's competency or their ability to exercise their autonomy.
-Conversely, the HRAC should be cognizant that institutionalized individuals (particularly retarded persons) have been used as a convenience sample of research subjects in drug tests unrelated to their disorders or institutionalization.
-This exploitation of the vulnerable and the "voiceless" led the National Commission to recommend that, even in research on mental disabilities, subjects should be recruited from among noninstitutionalized populations whenever possible.
+Selection of Subjects: It is now generally accepted that research involving persons whose autonomy is compromised by disability or restraints on their personal freedom should bear some direct relationship to their condition or circumstances.
+The IRB should consider the effect of an institutional setting on voluntariness (autonomy) or competence on a case by case basis.
+Institutionalization in and of itself does not negate the IRB's due consideration of an individual's competency or their ability to exercise their autonomy.
+Conversely, the IRB should be cognizant that institutionalized individuals (particularly retarded persons) have been used as a convenience sample of research subjects in drug tests unrelated to their disorders or institutionalization.
+This exploitation of the vulnerable and the "voiceless" led the National Commission to recommend that, even in research on mental disabilities, subjects should be recruited from among non-institutionalized populations whenever possible.

-Degree of Risk.
-No clear consensus exists on the acceptable degree of risk when mentally compromised persons are involved in the research.
+Degree of Risk: No clear consensus exists on the acceptable degree of risk when mentally compromised persons are involved in the research.
 One position holds that research that presents more than minimal risk should involve mentally compromised persons only if they will derive a direct and significant benefit from participation.
 The National Commission recommended that a minor increase over minimal risk may be permitted in research involving those institutionalized as mentally disabled, but only where the research is designed to evaluate an intervention of foreseeable benefit to their care.
 For research that does not involve beneficial interventions and that presents more than minimal risk, the National Commission recommended that the anticipated knowledge sought should be of vital importance for understanding or eventually alleviating the subject's disorder or condition.
-Finally, the National Commission recommended that there be additional ethical review at the national level for research projects the HRAC believes should be supported - because the knowledge to be gained may be of major significance to the prevention, diagnosis, or treatment of mental disorders - but that would not otherwise be approved at the local level.
-Since the mechanism of a national board is not currently available, the HRAC when reviewing such research should consider obtaining assistance from expert consultants.
+Finally, the National Commission recommended that there be additional ethical review at the national level for research projects the IRB believes should be supported -- because the knowledge to be gained may be of major significance to the prevention, diagnosis, or treatment of mental disorders -- but that would not otherwise be approved at the local level.
+Since the mechanism of a national board is not currently available, the IRB when reviewing such research should consider obtaining assistance from expert consultants.